tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 ## E. Basic CSS
+For the exam, be able to write complete CSS rules from memory.

 1. What does CSS stand for?
 1. Give an example of a CSS `type` selector.
 1. Give an example of a CSS `class` selector.